libesmtp/libESMTP/README.md

 **openssl**

-OpenSSL (https://www.openssl.org/) is required to build the SMTP STARTTLS extension and the NTLM authentication module.
+OpenSSL v1.1.0 or later (https://www.openssl.org/) is required to build the SMTP STARTTLS extension and the NTLM authentication module.
 If you have no need for either of these features, you do not need OpenSSL.

 ## Licence